Well, not exactly Tai Chi but we should all be making a concerted effort to make sure our balance is as good as it can get.

 The second is our vision which is always comparing our current view to the perceived horizon or horizontal.
-If we are unable to see objects that give us perception of the horizon, eg when sitting in a car and not watching the landscape or under the water in a pool, our brain can be unsure which way is up.
+If we are unable to see objects that give us a perception of the horizon.
+For example when you are sitting in a car or watching the landscape, or under the water.
+At these times your brain is unsure which way is up.
 This is especially true when we have impaired vision which ultimately hinders one of our 3 balance systems.

-The third system is the one that we can do something about and it is known to the medical world as proprioception.
+The third system is the one that we can do something about.
+It is known to the medical world as proprioception.
 Proprioception is the message from all of the ligaments and tendons in our joints sent back to the brain to tell it where each joint is positioned in space.
-This is the system that works the hardest under the water, or when you are being thrown around by a roller coaster or during a sports game where you are using your whole body in all sorts of positions.
+This is the system that works the hardest under the water.
+Or when you are being thrown around by a roller coaster or during a sports game where you are using your whole body in all sorts of positions.
 Take standing on one leg, the proprioception in your ankle joint tells your brain to keep you upright.

-Now imagine what affect an injury to one of your ligaments can have on your proprioception, or balance system.
+Now imagine what effect an injury to one of your ligaments can have on your proprioception or balance system.
 Even swelling around a ligament is going to delay the message up to your brain.
-Without messages getting to you brain it cannot then relay a new message back down to activate the appropriate muscles to stop you falling and causing further injury.
+Without messages getting to your brain it cannot then relay a new message back down to activate the appropriate muscles to stop you falling and causing further injury.

 So how can we improve our proprioception to prevent injuries?
 Here are a few easy exercises to do at home every day:

 – Stand on 1 leg while you are brushing your teeth.
 Aim for 20 seconds on each leg.
 Even better, close your eyes!